 Do you find yourself flummoxed every time you come across a recipe that calls for a piping bag?
-Stranded with an empty piping bag in one hand and a half-dozen piping tips scattered around the counter, and don't know where to start?
-Do you wish you could pipe delicate ruffles or intricate details on your cakes and pastries, or pipe a batch of luscious pastry cream inside an eclair?
+Stranded with an empty piping bag in one hand and a half-dozen piping tips scattered around the counter, and don’t know where to start?
+Do you wish you could pipe delicate ruffles or intricate details on your birthday cake and pastries, or pipe a batch of luscious pastry cream inside an eclair?

 It’s time to befriend your trusty piping bag.
 I’m here to share some of my best tips and tricks for making filling and using a piping bag a bit easier.
 Read on and you’ll be swirling buttercream on cupcakes and piping roses onto cakes in no time!

 Before filling the piping bag, be sure to place the piping tip down in the bottom of the piping bag first.
 If you’re using a new piping bag, snip off the tip of the piping bag and wiggle the tip into place.
 Be careful not to cut so much that the tip slips through!

 To fill the bag, hold the bag in the middle and fold the top half down over your hand to open it up.
 With a spoon or spatula, scoop the filling and place it the bottom of the piping bag.
 Scrape any excess filling off the spoon or spatula against the side of the bag before withdrawing it.
 Only fill the bag about 2/3 to 3/4 of the way up.

 Twist the top of the bag once and gently “burp” the bag by adding a bit of pressure to eliminate any air bubbles that may have gotten trapped before piping.

 If working one-handed feels awkward to you, you can also place the unfilled bag into a tall drinking glass.
 Fold the top down around the drinking glass, and then use both hands to fill the bag.

 Choosing the Right Piping Tip for the Job